DimonBel/LFA-labs/src/main/java/org/example/lab4/Raport_lab4.md

 The implementation successfully demonstrates how to systematically break down regular expressions into their component parts and generate all valid matching strings while providing clear explanations of the process.
 The modular design allows for straightforward extension to support additional regex features or patterns as needed.

+## Conclusion

+This project successfully implemented a Regular Expression Generator capable of dynamically interpreting and processing complex regular expressions to generate valid strings.
+The application provides both practical string generation and educational insights into how regular expressions are processed, making it a valuable tool for learning and testing.

+## Key Achievements
+### Dynamic Regex Interpretation

+The system can parse and generate strings for various regular expressions without hardcoding specific patterns.
+It handles quantifiers (?, *, +, {n}), alternations (|), and groupings dynamically.

+### Controlled String Generation

+To prevent excessively long outputs, the generator imposes reasonable limits (e.g., 0-5 repetitions for * and 1-5 for +), ensuring practicality while maintaining correctness.

+### Educational Explanation

+The RegexExplainer provides step-by-step breakdowns of how each regex component is processed, enhancing understanding for users learning regular expressions.

+### Modular and Extensible Design

+The separation of concerns into RegexGenerator, RegexExplainer, and OutputFormatter makes the code maintainable and easy to extend for additional regex features.